Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/Introduction.md

 One is “fit for purpose,” meaning the product or service meets its intended purpose.
 The other is “right first time,” in which any mistakes are immediately addressed.

+Quality Assurance Testing

+Testing is the process used to execute a system of quality assurance.
+It’s used to detect problems in a product or service.
+The importance of quality testing is obvious: the product or service that’s completed improperly will dissatisfy the stakeholder, but there can also be safety issues that will put people in harm’s way if not addressed.

+    Test Case Development: The objective of test case development is to design specific test cases that help determine how the system will be tested.
+For example, some activities may including writing detailed test cases or scripts that determine what actions should be performed as well as the expected results and the test environment.
+    It also ensures both positive and negative scenarios are covered.

+    Test Environment Setup: The goal is to prepare the hardware, software and network configuration that is needed to execute test cases.
+This involves setting up the test environments, including servers, databases and any needed software testing tools.
+It also consists of installing and configuring software, establishing test data and verifying that the environment is a reflection of the production environment.
+    Test Execution: The objective of the test execution is to run the test cases against the product or system to determine if there are issues.
+Some example activities include recording the results of tests, executing test cases, documenting bugs or defects and communicating issues to the development team.
+    Defect Reporting and Tracking: The goal of this step is to log and manage defects or bugs that were identified during the testing stage.
+Some activities can include monitoring the status of defects, reporting defects via a tracking system or detailing the severity of the defects.

 **What are the benefits of Software Testing?**